ibkevg/ibkevg.github.io/blog/_posts/2023-04-05-Rust-to-unsafe-or-not-to-unsafe.md

 **Dereference a raw pointer:** Rather than relaxing the borrow checker rules for references, unsafe Rust instead retains them and instead gives unconstrained access to pointers.
 This is especially important for C language interfacing.

-**Call an unsafe function/method or Access fields of unions:** These have several use cases but a big one is interfacing to C code.
+**Call an unsafe function/method or Access fields of unions:** A big use case here is interfacing to C code.
+Other examples include functions that provide higher performance such as by eliminating runtime range checking or providing building blocks for the creation of higher level abstractions.

 **Access or modify a mutable static variable:** Rust provability rules rely on local function knowledge only and since global variable usage cannot be understood without a global system usage analysis, Rust doesn't allow them in safe code.